a-djebali/a-djebali.github.io/_posts/2018-01-29-etl-query-twitter-hadoop-sqoop-hive.md

 ---
 layout: post
-title: ETL and Querying Semi-Unstructured Data using Hive
+title: Querying Semi-Unstructured Data using Hive
 ---

 There are five types of data structures